Ethan826/tablexi-coding-challenge/README.md

 launching the file open dialog window, which delivers the filename to a callback.
 It is then necessary to validate the data in the file before instantiating the `App` class with the data.
-If the data is invalid, it is necessary to react to another click and launch another dialog window.
+If the data is invalid, it is necessary to listen for another click and launch another dialog window.
 Thus, we are already in this situation:

     $("#openFile").click(() => {
       dialog.showOpenDialog( { properties: ["openFile"] }, (filename) => {